 I carried my tea to the other side of the deck, glancing over the Sausalito Bay in all its sheer beauty.
 Deep breaths!
 I called over my shoulder.
 “Must we continue to label the entire world our ’enemies’?”
 I visualized the tiny drone camera hovering over Tyler’s school during a community event, and imagined Julie blaming Russian spies.

 I can’t imagine how this beautiful, sophisticated girl from Sausalito can be so anti-intellectualist.
-A flag-waving fear-induced propagandist.
+An over eager flag-waving fear-induced propagandist.

 A huge palm tree graced Anna’s view of the bay, lightly kissed by the breeze.
 Sailboats and the city skyline glimmered their magnificence.
 Despite the political flare-up of the firecracker in red, I was deeply at inner peace.
 Ignorance is not bliss after all.
 It enables the worn-out war bandwagon to continue rolling.

 Anna’s soft voice, peppered with that magnificent French accent, came from the kitchen as she fetched more tea “Julie, our political system’s connected to multinational corporate profit.
 Why can’t you calmly admit we are an outrageous war economy?”

 “Seriously, no country profits from war more than the USA.”
 I gestured towards Julie.
 I wanted to change the topic.
 Afternoon tea in chic Sausalito isn’t the place for her hawkish diatribes.
 “So Julie, where did you grow up?”